ciao-project/ciao/_DeploymentAndDistroPackaging/ansible/README.md

 `/dev/loop*` devices, we also need to mount `/dev/` into the container.
 To learn more about the Docker options used, please refer to the [Docker documentation](https://docs.docker.com/engine/reference/commandline/run/).

+### Default guest ssh public key
+the `group_vars/all` file contains a default public ssh-key which is used to access the guest VMs ciao launches.
+We strongly encourage the user to change the content of the `ciao_guest_key` variable for a known ssh-key, otherwise the guests won't be accessible using the default value.

 ### A note on docker hostname resolution
 This playbook uses docker containers to start the [identity service](https://hub.docker.com/r/clearlinux/keystone/) and [ciao-webui](https://hub.docker.com/r/clearlinux/ciao-webui/).